LeonardoScapolanMI/HypermediaProject/README.md

 - allservicetypes: displays all the service types
   - service_details: displays a series of services belonging to the chosen tyoe.
 - thetown: displays information about the history of Florence, with also information on how to get there.
-- contact us: contains a contact form.
+- contact_us: contains an information request form.

 ### Components
 - **BreadCrumb**: component used to give the user informations about his/her position inside the website structure.